epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **Ibex**: The name of the RISC-V CPU core used by BoxLambda.

 - **IC**: Integrated Circuit.

+- **ICAP**: Internal Configuration Access Port, a Vivado primitive giving access to the FPGA configuration functionality built into Xilinx-AMD FPGAs.

 - **Icarus**: Open-Source Verilog simulator.
 See [https://steveicarus.github.io/iverilog/](https://steveicarus.github.io/iverilog/).
 Used as the behind-the-scenes simulator when running CoCoTB.